Cray-HPE/docs-csm/install/shcd_hmn_connections_rules.md

 <a name="introduction"></a>
 ## Introduction

-The HMN tab of the SHCD describes the river hardware present in the system and how these devices are connected to the Hardware Management Network (HMN).
-This information is required by CSM to perform hardware discovery and geolocation of River hardware in the system.
+The HMN tab of the SHCD describes the air-cooled hardware present in the system and how these devices are connected to the Hardware Management Network (HMN).
+This information is required by CSM to perform hardware discovery and geolocation of air-cooled hardware in the system.
 The HMN tab may contain other hardware that is not managed by CSM, but is connected to the HMN.

 The hmn_connections.json file is derived from the HMN tab of a system SHCD, and is one of the seed files required by Cray Site Init (CSI) command to generate configuration files required to install CSM.
 The hmn_connections.json file is almost a 1 to 1 copy of the right-hand table in the HMN tab of the SHCD.
 It is an array of JSON objects, and each object represents a row from the HMN tab.
 Any row that is not understood by CSI will be ignored, this includes any additional devices connected to the HMN that are not managed by CSM.

 The System Layout Service (SLS) contains data about what hardware is in the system and how it is connected to the HMN network.
 This data is generated when the CSI tool generates configurations files for system.
-For River hardware, SLS will contain the SLS representation of the device and a Management Switch Connector object that describes what device is plugged into a particular management switch port.
+For air-cooled hardware, SLS will contain the SLS representation of the device and a Management Switch Connector object that describes what device is plugged into a particular management switch port.

 Column mapping from SHCD to hmn_connections.json: